holdex/developers/docs/CONTRIBUTING.md

 Describe what users can do, not how the system works internally.
 ```

-Sections are defined by the author.
-Keep them user-focused and scoped to
+Sections are author-defined.
+Keep them user-focused and scoped to observable
-observable behavior.
+behavior.
 Include a `## Design` section using the markup described in
 [Design PRs](#design-prs) when the Goal has a design component.

 #### Discussing a Spec

 If the Spec PR is not yet merged, propose changes via review comments on that
 PR.
 If the Spec is already merged, open a new PR against the spec file.
 Do not
-use Goal issue comments for scope discussions — they belong in the Spec.
+use Goal issue comments for scope discussions; they belong in the Spec.

 ## Communication Guidelines